 Overall, our approach is:

-Positive - focusing on prevention and early intervention and recognising the importance of offering hope.
+Positive - we focus on increasing wellbeing, early intervention and the importance of offering hope.

-Proven - our consultancy, training and resources are all based on sound clinical evidence.
+Proven - our consultancy, training and resources are all evidence-based.

-Practical – our content provides people with strategies and tools to care for their mental health, and to support others in doing so.
+Practical – we give people workable strategies and tools to care for their mental health and support others.

 The cornerstone of Charlie Waller’s offer is that our training should be free at the point of need – this has been a key element of our offer since the charity’s inception in 1997.
 We are not directly funded by Local Authorities or Clinical Commissioning Groups, so the majority of our work is enabled through fundraising.